barbazul/1kfa/mod_guide_gm.md

 item charges, ongoing magical effects.
 You don’t always have to use it up permanently.

-A sword might be flung to the other side of the room, crossing the shimmering barrier might end any ongoing magic effects, etc.
+A sword might be flung to the other side of the room.
+Walking across the shimmering barrier might end any ongoing magic effects, etc.

 An easy way to decide on what resource to use up is to look to the cards